Is It Safe to Upload Documents to the Internet for PDF Conversion?

 Browser-Based Processing: The Only Real Answer

 The only way to truly eliminate upload risk is to never upload at all.
-Tools built on PDF.js and jsPDF can compress and convert PDF files entirely inside your browser — with zero server contact.
+Tools built on pure JavaScript can compress and convert PDF files entirely inside your browser — with zero server contact for processing.
 Your file never leaves your device.
 Not even the filename is transmitted.

 How to Test If a Tool Is Genuinely Browser-Based